-INVESTIGATION - The Proposer shall make all investigations necessary to be informed regarding the service(s) to be performed under this Request for Qualifications.
+INVESTIGATION - The Proposer shall make all investigations necessary to be informed regarding the service(s) to be performed under this request for proposal.

-SPECIAL CONDITIONS - Where special conditions are written in the Request for Qualifications, these special conditions shall take precedence over any conditions listed under the Professional, Technical and Expert Service "General Instructions and Conditions".
+SPECIAL CONDITIONS - Where special conditions are written in the Request for Proposal, these special conditions shall take precedence over any conditions listed under the Professional, Technical and Expert Service "General Instructions and Conditions".

 CLARIFICATION OF REQUEST FOR QUALIFICATIONS - Proposers who request a clarification of the RFQ requirements must submit questions in writing to the person(s) shown in the QUESTIONS section on the cover of this RFQ, or present them verbally at a scheduled pre-proposal meeting, if one has been scheduled.
-The College must receive written questions no later than the scheduled pre-proposal meeting.
 The College will issue a response in the form of an addendum to the RFQ if a substantive clarification is in order.

-Oral instructions or information concerning the Request for Proposal given out by College employees or agents to prospective Proposers shall not bind the College.
+Oral instructions or information concerning the Request for Qualifications given out by College employees or agents to prospective Proposers shall not bind the College.